healeycodes/golfcart/README.md

 ## Motivations

-This is a toy programming language that I built to take part in Advent of Code 2021 using my own programming language.
-And to learn how to write an interpreter from scratch.
+This is a toy programming language that I built to take part in Advent of Code 2021 using my own programming language — and to learn how to write an interpreter from scratch.
 Previously, I read Crafting Interpreters and implemented the Lox programming language using Python, and partially ported Ink using Rust.

 I wanted to design a programming language that didn't use semi-colons or automatic semicolon insertion.
 So, no statements and everything should be an expression that evaluates to a value.
 - `if` evaluates to the successful branch